jimeh/tmuxifier/README.md

 sketchy at best, and things might drastically change further down the line.
 If that doesn't put you off, enjoy Tmuxifier :)

+## Todo

+* Improve Readme.
+* Expand `help` command with details for most commands, rather than just the essential ones.

 ## License

 Released under the MIT license.
 Copyright (c) 2012 Jim Myhrberg.